Alex Anzalone

-Alex Anzalone (/ˈænzəˈloʊni/ an-zə-LOW-nee, born September 22, 1994) is an American professional football linebacker for the Detroit Lions of the National Football League (NFL).
+Alex Anzalone (/ˈænzəˈloʊni/ an-zə-LOW-nee, born September 22, 1994) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Florida Gators.
 Anzalone was selected in the third round by the New Orleans Saints in the 2017 NFL draft.

 College career

 Anzalone originally committed to Ohio State and Notre Dame but chose to play college football at University of Florida from 2013 to 2016.

 During the four-year span, he missed 20 games due to injuries with his only full season being the 2014 season as the backup linebacker.
 He played ten games in 2013, two games in 2015, and seven games in 2016.
 He forewent his final year of college eligibility to enter the 2017 NFL draft.